 For stress testing purposes, we include two scenarios to illustrate the impact actual investment returns may have on future funded status and contribution amounts compared to the baseline scenario presented at the end of Section I of this report.
-The two scenarios are (1) optimistic returns of 9.00% each year and (2) pessimistic returns of 6.00% each year
+The two scenarios are (1) optimistic returns of 8.50% each year and (2) pessimistic returns of 5.50% each year

-As with the baseline, we present the implications of the October 1, 2019 valuation results in terms of the projected employer contributions, and projected System's funded status (ratio of assets over liabilities).
+As with the baseline, we present the implications of the October 1, 2021 valuation results in terms of the projected employer contributions, and projected System's funded status (ratio of assets over liabilities).

-Optimistic Returns of 9.00%
+Optimistic Returns of 8.50%

-If the System earns 1.50% greater than the assumed rate in each year of the projection, the actuarially determined contribution rate will steadily decrease to about 5% in 20 years.
-The funded ratio is projected to increase to 100% by 2035 and 105% by the end of the 20-year projection period.
+If the System earns 1.50% greater than the assumed rate in each year of the projection, the actuarially determined contribution rate will steadily decrease to 0% in 18 years.
+The funded ratio is projected to increase to 100% by 2031 and 110% by the end of the 20-year projection period.

-Pessimistic Returns of 6.00%
+Pessimistic Returns of 5.50%

-If the System earns 1.50% less than the assumed rate in each year of the projection, the actuarially determined contribution rate remains relatively steady for the next 20 years between 38% and 40% of projected payroll, while the dollar amount of the contribution continuously increases to make up for the annual investment losses.
-The funded ratio will decline to 75% by the end of the 20-year projection period as investment losses hinder the asset growth of the System.
+If the System earns 1.50% less than the assumed rate in each year of the projection, the actuarially determined contribution rate initially decreases to 33% by 2025 before slowly remaining relatively steady for the remainder of the projection period around 36% of projected payroll.
+Additionally, the dollar amount of the contribution initially decreases as the most recent investment gains are realized but will continuously increase as payroll is expected to increase over the next 20 years.
+The funded ratio will decline to 79% by the end of the 20-year projection period as investment losses hinder the asset growth of the System.